SmashinFries/VroidViewer/README.md

 ### Platforms
 ✅ Web
-➖ Android - VRM0 doesn't render properly.
-Some VRM1 models render black.
+➖ Android - See the below issues.
 ➖ iOS - Not tested.

-## Known Issues
+## Known Mobile Issues
 - VRM0 models only render some of the head on mobile.
+- Some models (both 0.0 and 1.0) dont render at all with or without the VRMLoaderPlugin.
 - GLTFLoader progress callback is ignored on mobile.

 # To-Do